8 of the Best Travel-Friendly Vibrators to Pack for Your Next Vacation

 And there you have it!
 A massive round-up of some of the best butt plugs on the market for all preferences and budgets this Anal August and beyond.
 Happy shopping and, if you have any questions, just drop me a line and I’ll do my best to help.

 I have no idea where the idea of “Anal August” originated, and I have to assume it was initially a marketing ploy to promote either sex toys or content.
 Regardless, it seems to be here to stay and virtually every sex toy retailer I work with is running some kind of related promotion.
 This means it’s a pretty good time to buy anal toys!
-Choosing the best anal beads, butt plug, prostate massager, or other anal toys for your needs can be a minefield, though, with thousands of products of varying quality flooding the market.
+Choosing the best anal beads, vibrating anal toys, butt plug, prostate massager, or other anal toys for your needs can be a minefield, though, with thousands of products of varying quality flooding the market.

 That’s why I’m going to be running a series of anal-themed buying guides throughout August to help you.
 Today we’re looking at anal beads.